syntaxseed/templateseed/README.md

 --------

 Parameters common to all instances of the template class and thus to all rendered templates can be set.
 Beware, per-template params will over-write global params.
+There are two methods of defining them depending on whether you've instantiated an instance of the class yet or not:

 On the instance:
 ```
 $tpl->setGlobalParams(['baseurl'=>'/']);
 ```
-Or on the class:
+Or, on the class:
 ```
 TemplateSeed::globalParams(['baseurl'=>'/']);
 ```